easyops-cn/next-demo/README.md

 Feel free to modify any content in these YAMLs while `yarn serve` is running, the webpage will auto refresh when these YAMLs are changed.

 E.g., change the `pageTile` to `Hola Mundo`.

+> Tips: If you're using VS Code, we have built [a VS Code extension](https://marketplace.visualstudio.com/items?itemName=weareoutman.vscode-brick-next) which enables specific syntax highlighting for storyboards.

 > Tips: Micro-app Car Store at `./micro-apps/car-store/storyboard.yaml` requires a custom brick, see [development with bricks](#development-with-bricks).